nicholasjackson/pi-gpio-project/README.md

 17:05:52.682209 Hello World
 ```

 The Pin 15 should be highlighted in Red showing it's High state, all the other pins will be white.

+## GPIO - Part 3
 Let's modify things a little further to cycle this pin on and off.

 To cycle the pin high and low we are going to create an endless loop which continuously flips the state and then waits for a set interval.
 First let's create a new `struct` which will encapsulate this behavior.
-We are going to add this after our `func main`.

-The first thing we need to do is to define a new struct with the following fields:
+The first thing we need to do is to define a new struct with the following fields after your main function.

 ```go
 type PinCycle struct {